Jack LaLanne: Death

-LaLanne died of respiratory failure due to pneumonia at his home on January 23, 2011.
+LaLanne often said, "I can never die; that would ruin my image!"
+He died of respiratory failure due to pneumonia at his home on January 23, 2011.
 He was 96.
-According to his family, he had been sick for a week, but refused to see a doctor.
+According to his family, he had been sick for a week but refused to see a doctor.
 They added that he had been performing his daily workout routine the day before his death.
 He is buried at Forest Lawn Memorial Park in Hollywood Hills, California.